Nothingface (Voivod album)

 Nothingface is the fifth studio album by Canadian heavy metal band Voivod.
 It was released by Mechanic/MCA Records on 1989.
-The album marked a change for the band, expanding their music into a more progressive metal sound.
+The album marked a change for the band, expanding their music into a more progressive rock/metal sound.
 Several riffs are heavily influenced by Igor Stravinsky's "The Rite of Spring", specifically the centre section of "Pre-Ignition".

-Critical reception
+A music video made for the album's third track, a cover of Pink Floyd's "Astronomy Domine", received airplay on MTV's Headbangers Ball.

+Music and lyrics

+The sound on Nothingface is rooted in progressive rock, and incorporates elements of thrash metal and space rock.
+Vocal melody is heavily emphasized on the album.
+Greg Prato of AllMusic explained that "although the album's roots are in progressive rock, the group knows when to lay off the virtuosic overkill and play it straight."
+Eduardo Rivadavia of Loudwire said the band "reinvigorated the late ‘80s thrash scene with exciting new dimensions, like Snake’s cybernetic voice, Blacky’s vine-like bass, Away’s clinical percussion, and Piggy’s melodic sensibility and jazz-like guitar work."

+The album's lyrics explore themes such as science fiction, and have been described as "paint[ing] unsettling pictures."
+Rivadavia assessed: "Canada’s Voivod flirted with technology – albeit the cartoonish, apocalyptic variety – from day one, before embracing it, and finally conquering it with [...]
+Nothingface."

+Reception and legacy

 Nothingface is Voivod's most successful album to date, and their only album to enter the Billboard 200 charts, where it peaked at number 114.
-A music video made for the album's third track, a cover of Pink Floyd's "Astronomy Domine", received airplay on MTV's Headbangers Ball.

-In 2005, Nothingface was ranked number 350 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
+In 2005, Nothingface was ranked number 350 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 Loudwire named the album at number 23 in their list "Top 25 Progressive Metal Albums of All Time".
 Kerrang! described the album as a "prog-thrash masterpiece".

+Greg Prato of AllMusic gave the album four-and-a-half-stars out of five, saying: "Arguably the best of the Denis Belanger-era Voivod albums, Nothingface is highly recommended to just about any aficionado of twisted, original heavy metal or prog rock.
+Jason Newsted, [formerly] of Metallica has praised Voivod as one of his favorite metal bands on numerous occasions, and after hearing Nothingface, it's easy to understand why."